Jamaica Country Commercial Guide

 Last published date:

-Jamaica has one of the stronger intellectual properties (IP) protection regimes in Latin America and the Caribbean, according to the International Property Rights Index, although legislative and enforcement gaps still exist.
+Jamaica has one of the stronger intellectual property rights (IP) protection regimes in Latin America and the Caribbean, according to the International Property Rights Index, although legislative and enforcement gaps still exist.
 Jamaica is a member of several multilateral IP regimes and has signed bilateral agreements with the United States (see Investment Climate Statement (ICS) section on “Intellectual Property Rights” for more details).
 U.S. companies can register patents and trademarks through the Jamaica Intellectual Property Office (JIPO), which also supports investors’ efforts to enforce their rights.

 In any foreign market, companies should consider several general principles for effective management of their intellectual property.
 For background, please link to our article on Protecting Intellectual Property and Stopfakes.gov for more resources.